LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/Hands On/Hands-On_3/DCAF_Hands_On_3.md

 |:--:|
 |*Figure 2.2*|

-  b.
-Modify the private data of the runtime class so it includes the array of mappings.
+  1.2 Modify the private data of the runtime class so it includes the array of mappings.
 We will use the object to pass our mappings from the **init.vi** to the **process.vi**.
 Also include a numeric double to store the Scale value.

 |![Modified Runtime Class.jpg](Pictures/ModifiedRuntimeClass.jpg)|
 |:--:|
 |*Figure 2.3*|

-  c.
-Create a new VI called **Create Mappings.vi**.
+  1.3 Create a new VI called **Create Mappings.vi**.
 Use this VI to search the indexes for all the channels in our lines.
 Use this information to generate an array with mappings to our channels.

 |![Create Mappings.jpg](Pictures/CreateMappings.jpg)|
 |:--:|
 |*Figure 2.4*|

-  d.
-Include the created subVI as a part of the **init.vi** and modify the runtime class with this information.
+  1.4 Include the created subVI as a part of the **init.vi** and modify the runtime class with this information.
 Also extract the Scale value and wire it to the Runtime class.

 |![Modified init.jpg](Pictures/Modifiedinit.jpg)|